Last Updated: May 22, 2025

 Your Right to Know Personal Information Collected + Disclosed

-If you are a California resident, you may ask McDermott + Bull to disclose the personal information we have collected about you in the 12-month period preceding your request.
+If you are a California resident, you may ask McDermott + Bull to disclose the personal information we have collected about you prior to your request.
 This right includes the right to request any or all the following:

 • The categories of personal information collected.